 - Performed upgrades to update eCommerce site to latest Apache distro.

 - Created customer ordering site for local florist shop.

 - Sourced new hardware for florist's computer system.
 Saved them 45%.

-B.S. in Computer Science, John Carroll University
+B.S. in Computer Science, University of Leeds

 - Pursued a passion for programming and software development classes.